davidpomerenke/alphabetify/readme.md

 #### Long form

 If you just want to develop new rules, you need not care about the long form.
-Just write it in short form and it will be automatically preprocessed to long from by running `npm prepare`.
+Just write it in short form and it will be automatically preprocessed to long from by running `npm run preprocess`.

 The long form consists of pairs `[a, b]` where `text.replace(new RegExp(a, 'g'), b)` will be applied on each pair, in the order of their appearance: